 Henry de Lacy Died in February 1311 (aged around 60) at his London mansion.
 Together with his tomb and the monument celebrating his life were destroyed with St Paul's Cathedral in the Great Fire of London in 1666.
 The titles of Lord of Halton, Barons of Bowland and Pontefract, Earl of Lincoln all passed in 1310 as agreed, through his daughter Alice de Lacy to Henry’s son in law.
 Thomas Earl of Lancaster.
 Having opposed King Edward II, Thomas Earl of Lancaster was beheaded for treason in 1322, and his estates seized, including those inherited from the de Lacys, all became Crown property.

-Bringing to an end the turbulent era of the de Lacy Barons.
-The Lacy family lives on through former de Lacy Knights and kinfolk
+Bringing to an end the turbulent era of the Pontefract de Lacy Barons.
+Their stories are told in the de Lacy Chronicles book by R A Lacy The Lacy family lives on through former de Lacy Knights and kinfolk

 The Religious Houses of the Ilbert de Lacy Family.
 Tap or click the image to open the page.

 The de Lacy Chronicles website is a not-for-profit site.
 Any income over costs from the sales of the “de Lacy Chronicles” book is used to subsidise the website costs.
-You can submit comments or ask “de Lacy Family tree” questions or offer answers but please use the comment boxes on the appropriate pages from where I can respond to them.
+You can submit comments or ask “de Lacy Family tree” questions or offer answers on our de Lacy Chronicles Facebook page from where I can respond to them.
 Please remember I am neither a historian nor a genealogist, just very interested in the history of the de Lacy family.
 For your enjoyment in following the de Lacy family history, we have added links to other websites and YouTube videos.
 While we have approved of the portion we have linked you too, these sights are independent of de Lacy Chronicles.
 We take no responsibility for their content.
 Enjoy your visit Roy A Lacy, Author & Webmaster